Human Rights Due Diligence On-Site: From Worker Voice to Inspection-Ready HRDD

 1) Embed policy and governance that actually works

-Develop and embed human rights policies aligned with the UN Guiding Principles on Business & Human Rights (UNGPs), ILO Conventions, and OECD Guidelines, then hardwire accountability across procurement, operations, HR, legal, and risk.
+Create and put in place human rights policies that follow the UN Guiding Principles on Business & Human Rights (UNGPs), ILO Conventions, and OECD Guidelines.
+Make sure accountability is built into procurement, operations, HR, legal, and risk teams.

 2) Run HRRIAs that prioritise severity